trustoverip/tswg-acdc-specification/spec/spec.md

 #### Cryptographic Strength

 For crypto-systems with perfect-security, the critical design parameter is the number of bits of entropy needed to resist any practical brute force attack.
-In other words, when a large random or pseudo-random number from a cryptographic strength pseudo-random number generator (CSPRNG) [@CSPRNG] expressed as a string of characters is used as a seed or private key to a cryptosystem with perfect-security, the critical design parameter is determined by the amount of random entropy in that string needed to withstand a brute force attack.
+In other words, when a large random or pseudo-random number from a cryptographic strength pseudo-random number generator (CSPRNG) [[ref: CSPRNG]] expressed as a string of characters is used as a seed or private key to a cryptosystem with perfect-security, the critical design parameter is determined by the amount of random entropy in that string needed to withstand a brute force attack.
 Any subsequent cryptographic operations must preserve that minimum level of cryptographic strength.
-In information theory, [@IThry][@ITPS] the entropy of a message or string of characters is measured in bits.
+In information theory, [[ref: IThry]] [[ref: ITPS]] the entropy of a message or string of characters is measured in bits.
 Another way of saying this is that the degree of randomness of a string of characters can be measured by the number of bits of entropy in that string.
 Assuming conventional non-quantum computers, the conventional wisdom is that, for systems with information-theoretic or perfect-security, the seed/key needs to have on the order of 128 bits (16 bytes, 32 hex characters) of entropy to practically withstand any brute force attack.
 A cryptographic quality random or pseudo-random number expressed as a string of characters will have essentially as many bits of entropy as the number of bits in the number.
 For other crypto systems such as digital signatures that do not have perfect-security, the size of the seed/key may need to be much larger than 128 bits in order to maintain 128 bits of cryptographic strength.

 An N-bit long base-2 random number has 2<sup>N</sup> different possible values.
 Given that no other information is available to an attacker with Perfect security, the attacker may need to try every possible value before finding the correct one.
 Thus, the number of attempts that the attacker would have to try maybe as much as 2<sup>N-1</sup>.
 Given available computing power, one can show easily that 128 is a large enough N to make brute force attack computationally infeasible.